ERIE CHAMBER OF COMMERCE, INCORPORATED

 Section 4.
 Ballots

 Nominations shall close at the end of the designated ten (10) day period.
-A ballot listing all candidates in alphabetical order shall be prepared and sent to all Chamber members.
+An embossed ballot listing all candidates in alphabetical order shall be prepared and sent to all Chamber members.

 Section 5.
 Election of Directors